OpenMS/OpenMS-docs/docs/quick-reference/glossary.md

   a measure of the force of gravity on that object.

 ion
   Any {term}`atom` or group of atoms that bears one or more positive or negative electrical charges.
 Positively charged are cations, negavtively charged anions.

+ions
+  See {term}`ion`.

+electrospray ionization (ESI)
+  A technique used in mass spectrometry to produce ions.

+MS/MS
+  Tandem Mass Spectrometry is a two-stage process for analyzing complex mixtures.
+Also known as {term}`MS^2`.

+MS^2
+  See {term}`MS\MS`.

 atom
   An atom is the smallest unit of ordinary matter that forms a chemical element.